 Since his first camera in 1989, Boden photographed irregularly.
 For years, he saw it as no more than a relaxing hobby, taking pictures of nature.
 Sometimes he experimented with objects, but people were never his preferred subjects until 2008, when he embarked on a new creative direction.

-Inspired by a book on portraiture his wife gave to him, he rediscovered his hunger for storytelling, especially through creatively composed photos.
+Inspired by a book on portraiture, he rediscovered his hunger for storytelling, especially through creatively composed photos.
 In 2008, he decided to develop his visual skills, working with over 100 models ever since.